-We have no employment agreements with any of our Named Executive Officers.
-In addition to receiving a base salary as established by the Compensation Committee of the Board, beginning in calendar year 2012, each of our Named Executive Officers is entitled to participate in the Company's Management Incentive Plan ("MIP"), with a targeted base bonus equal to a specified percentage of his base salary.
+The Company does not have employment agreements with any of its Named Executive Officers.
+In addition to receiving a base salary as established by the Compensation Committee of the Board, beginning in calendar year 2012, each of the Company's Named Executive Officers is entitled to participate in the Company's Management Incentive Plan ("MIP"), with a targeted base bonus equal to a specified percentage of his or her base salary.
 Payment of bonuses under the MIP is contingent on certain performance measures as established by the Compensation Committee on an annual basis.
-Each of the Executive Officers also is eligible for awards under the Company's 2006 Assumed Stock Incentive Plan as may be granted by the Compensation Committee or the Board in their sole discretion.
-For additional information regarding the plan, see "Approval of Amendment of Assumed 2006 Stock Incentive Plan (Proposal 2)."
-The material terms of our compensation arrangements with each of our Named Executive Officers is described below:
+Each of the Executive Officers also is eligible for awards under the 2006 Stock Incentive Plan as may be granted by the Compensation Committee or the Board in their sole discretion.
+For a description of the amount of salary and bonus compensation in proportion to total compensation, see "Compensation Discussion and Analysis-Overview of Compensation and Process."